22

 Location

 The first house, together with the marble coat of arms built above the doorframe of each house, and the two chapels are some of the interesting features of this village.
-The chapels honor Aghios Nikolaos and Taxiarchi (the Archangel), and were also made from stone and were connected to houses thereby bonding them together.
+The chapels honor Agios Nikolaos and Taxiarchi (the Archangel), while they are both connected to each other and the hoses that are surrounding them.

-Besides, walking around Patrika is really beautiful because of the ancient stone built houses, the cozy corners with opened and closed shutters, the multiple colored attic windows, in addition to the plethora of reconstructed shells that conceal within their walls popular art treasures such as pillars and fireplaces.
+But not only the village is worth seeing: Walking around Patrika one will discover a really beautiful view due to the scattered ancient stone built houses, the cozy corners with opened and closed shutters and the multiple colored attic windows.
+In addition, the plethora of reconstructed shells that conceal within their walls and art treasures such as pillars and fireplaces make it a worth while visit.

 The village celebrates the festival of St. John on August 29th.